 Associate Professor of Music

-Dr. Ferranti is an accomplished vocal pedagogue, singer, pianist, and conductor.
-He formally served as a tenured Associate Professor of Music at Cedarville University in Ohio.
-A versatile musician, he has sung leading tenor roles in opera and music theater, has served as a minister of music in several churches, and maintains a private voice studio in Naples, FL.
-His teachers have included several international authorities in the field of voice and voice science, including: Dr. Stephen Austin, Dr. Ingo Titze, Professor Oren Brown, and Cornelius L. Reid.
-Dr. Ferranti’s research interests center on historical vocal pedagogy, especially how ancient pedagogical practice may be used to foster 21st century results in the singing voice.
+239) 280-1637 Dr. Ferranti is an accomplished vocal pedagogue, singer, pianist, and conductor.
+He formerly served as a tenured Associate Professor of Music at Cedarville University in Ohio.
+A versatile musician, he has sung leading tenor roles in opera and music theater, has served as a minister of music in several churches, and maintains a private voice studio in Naples, Fl.
+His teachers have included several international authorities in the field of voice and voice science, including Dr. Stephen AUstin, Dr. Ingo Titze, Professor Oren Brown, and Cornelius L. Reid.
+Dr. Ferranit’s research interests center on historical vocal pedagogy, especially how ancient pedagogical practice may be used to foster 21st-century results in the singing voice.
 At AMU he teaches Private Voice Lessons, Aural Skills I-IV, and conducts the AMU Choir.

-Education: BM in Vocal Performance, The Crane School of Music at SUNY PotsdamMM in Vocal Performance, Boston Conservatory DMA in Vocal Performance & Voice Science, Louisiana State University.
-Certificate of Vocology, National Center for Voice and Speech
+Education: B.Mus.in Vocal Performance, Crane School of Music at SUNY Potsdam, M.Mus. in Vocal Performance, Boston Conservatory; D.M.A.
+Vocal Performance & Voice Science, Louisiana State University; Certificate of Vocology, National Center for Voice and Speech